kacper-dobrow/zadrekqed/README.md

 The project implements an API service that predicts an object's representativeness.
 Representativeness is defined as the inverse of the mean distance from k nearest neighbours increased by 1.
-The API accepts an array of n objects and then utilizes an ensemble of L models to predict their respective representativeness and return them in form of an n-long array.
+The API accepts an array of n three dimensional position points and then utilizes an ensemble of L models to predict their respective representativeness scores and return them in form of an n-long array.
 The data used to train the ensemble was gathered at [NASA Small-Body Database Query](https://ssd.jpl.nasa.gov/tools/sbdb_query.html).
 It contains a table of Jupiter's Trojans with their orbital parameters.
 These are then used to obtain the asteroids position in a cartesian frame expressed in astronomical units.
 This choice of data allows for a literal interpretation of distance between objects and simplifies understanding of object representativeness.

 ## Project Structure